 “If it is true for you, it is true for someone else, and you are no longer alone.”― Colson Whitehead

-Dr. Padow is a board-eligible adult psychiatrist who uses a compassionate, collaborative approach to the treatment of patients with a range of psychiatric conditions.
+Dr. Padow is a board-certified adult psychiatrist who uses a compassionate, collaborative approach to the treatment of patients with a range of psychiatric conditions.
 She focuses on building strong therapeutic alliances with her patients in order to create safe spaces to work together toward wellness.

 Dr. Padow’s practice employs a mix of psychotherapy and medication management, tailoring treatment to each patient’s specific needs and preferences.
 She primarily works with adults dealing with depression, anxiety, and difficulty coping with life changes.
 Occasionally, Dr. Padow may believe that additional therapy would be beneficial and will recommend a therapist also join the care team to ensure the best outcome.